nevdelap/nevschat/README.md

 The Google TTS API key is supplied the GOOGLE_TTS_KEY environment variable.
-It should be [restricted](https://console.cloud.google.com/apis/credentials) to be usable only from the Cloud Text-to-Speech API, only only from the production and development IP addresses.
+It should be [restricted](https://console.cloud.google.com/apis/credentials) to be usable only for the Cloud Text-to-Speech API, only only from the production and development IP addresses.

 #### Page structure